Daltonic/angular-chat-app/README.md

   ```
 11. Copy the same settings into the "environment.prod.ts" as well.
 12. Make sure to exclude **app.config.ts** in your gitIgnore file from being exposed online.
-13. Run the following command to install the comet chat SDK.
+13. Run the following command to install the CometChat SDK.

 ```sh
     npm install